Jan Pietraszko: Life

 On 23 November 1962 he had learned that Pope John XXIII made him an auxiliary bishop for the Kraków archdiocese (an appointment that Bishop Karol Józef Wojtyla (future pope) had requested).
 He received his episcopal consecration on 15 April 1963 from Cardinal Stefan Wyszyński in the Wawel Cathedral; the principal co-consecrators were Bishops Karol Józef Wojtyła (with whom he became close friends) and Julian Jan Groblicki.
 Pietraszko - as a new bishop - was able to attend the last two sessions of the Second Vatican Council.
 He was enthusiastic about the Council and its reforms and supported the idea that he could celebrate the Mass in Polish for the benefit of the faithful.
 Upon being made a bishop he was made a vicar general for the diocesan priesthood (auxiliaries are granted an area or region to look after) on 4 July 1963 and from 12 March 1966 headed the archdiocesan commission for architecture and art which he took a special interest in.
 He fought for the creation of new churches despite the atheistic communist regime prohibiting this and it put him under the radar of the secret service who began their watch over him since around 1970.
 It was an exceptional case after being made a bishop that Pietraszko did not resign his position as a parish priest to accept his episcopal nomination since he wished to remain a simple pastor.

 He spent a great deal of time in the confessional making him a sought-after confessor; he was also noted for his sermons which he took great time in preparing (after careful reading) thus making him a popular preacher.
 These sermons had a basis in important aspects of Sacred Scripture but would be rooted in a particular subject that came from certain scriptural texts.
+He was known as an outstanding preacher; tens of thousands of copies of transcripts of his sermons were published by samizdat.

-He also made it a practice where collections could not be taken during the traditional singing of Christmas carols in his church.
+He made it a practice where collections could not be taken during the traditional singing of Christmas carols in his church.
 He walked around often in a simple black clerical cassock as opposed to his episcopal attire.
 From 20 December 1968 he began his membership in the archdiocesan liturgical commission.